Mateusz-best-creator/MealsToGo/README.md

 Features:

-Search for restaurants in Chicago, Toronto, San Francisco, and Antwerp Save your favorite restaurants
+Search for restaurants in Chicago, Toronto, San Francisco, and Antwerp, Save your favorite restaurants,
-Order from your favorites with payment processing
-Mock dishes for each restaurant
+Order from your favorites with payment processing, Mock dishes for each restaurant,
-Firebase Authentication for user authentication
+Firebase Authentication for user authentication,
-Local AsyncStorage for saving favorites
+Local AsyncStorage for saving favorites,
-Take a picture using your camera and set as your profile image React Native Camera
+Take a picture using your camera and set as your profile image, React Native Camera,

 Technologies Used:

-React Native
+React Native,
-React Navigation
+React Navigation,
-Google Maps
+Google Maps,
-Firebase Authentication
+Firebase Authentication,
-React Native Paper
+React Native Paper,
-Styled Components
+Styled Components,

 Usage
 Upon launching the app, users will be prompted to sign in or create an account with Firebase Authentication.
 Once signed in, users can search for restaurants in Chicago, Toronto, San Francisco, and Antwerp.
 They can save their favorite restaurants by tapping the heart icon, and view their favorites by navigating to the "Favorites" tab.